Bagrat II Bagratuni: Participation in the Arab-Byzantine war

-In this way, throughout the reign of Caliph al-Wathiq (842–847), Armenia remained outside effective Abbasid control, but the accession of the energetic al-Mutawakkil in 847 brought to the throne a ruler determined to reimpose Abbasid authority.
+Revolt and capture

 In 849, the Caliph appointed a new governor of Arminiya, Abu Sa'id Muhammad al-Marwazi.
 As he moved to enter Armenia with his army, however, he was met on the border by envoys from Bagrat with gifts and with the promised tribute, in a move calculated to prevent the Arab tax collectors from entering the country.
 This was an act of open revolt by Bagrat, but Abu Sa'id preferred for the moment to withdraw rather than enter the province.

 In the next year, Abu Sa'id sent two local Arab lords, al-Ala ibn Ahmad al-Azdi and Musa ibn Zurara (the emir of Arzen, who was married to a sister of Bagrat), to subdue the two southern provinces of Taron and Vaspurakan on the pretext of raising taxes.
-This resulted in open conflict between the Arabs and Bagrat and the Artsruni ruler of Vaspurakan, Ashot I. Ashot defeated al-Ala and evicted him from his territory, and then went to the assistance of Bagrat.
+This resulted in open conflict between the Arabs and Bagrat and the Artsruni ruler of Vaspurakan, Ashot I Artsruni.
+Ashot defeated al-Ala and evicted him from his territory, and then went to the assistance of Bagrat.
 The Armenian armies faced and defeated Musa near the capital of Taron, Mush, and pursued him until Baghesh, stopping only after the entreaties of Musa's wife, the sister of Bagrat.
 The Armenians then proceeded to massacre the Arab settlers in Aghdznik, prompting the Caliph to intervene in force.

 Abu Sa'id launched a new expedition in 851 but died on the way, and his son, Yusuf, assumed leadership of the caliphal expedition.
 The arrival of the Abbasid army in his lands led Ashot Artsruni to prefer a separate peace with the Arabs, forcing Bagrat too to enter into negotiations with Yusuf.
-During the talks, however, with the connivance of his brother, he was seized and brought to the caliphal capital of Samarra.
+During the talks, however, with the connivance of his brother, he was treacherously seized at Ivat and brought to the caliphal capital of Samarra, where he was forced to convert to Islam and died there.